 This central square is a great starting point for exploring Prague.
 Next to the St Nicholas Church, you'll find the main tourist information centre, where you can get a free copy of the Prague film locations map "Lights!
 Camera!
 Prague!".
 Most walking tours, such as the Free Tour with Sandemans, also start from here.

 Always a good idea for a first overview!
-The 3h walking tour covers all the main sights of Prague's historical city centre.
+The free 3h walking tour with Sandeman's covers all the main sights of Prague's historical city centre.
 If you had a good experience, you can pay your guide a voluntary tip at the end.

 Get a free map at the tourist information centre or download it online.
 Only covering films up to 2013, the map is a little outdated, but still fun to walk around with.
 It also covers some of the many music videos that were shot here.
 By the way, the most recent films shot on location in Prague include the action‐comedy Bad Spies with Mila Kunis, and the crime TV series McMafia with James Norton.